SamuelVanBladel/SamuelVanBladel/README.md

 - 👋 Hi, I’m @SamuelVanBladel
-- 👀 I’m interested in DevOps Engineering and automation.
+- 👀 I’m the main Aura Viva dev.
 - 🌱 I’m currently building out front and backend for my NFC_Jewelery project
-- 📫 How to reach me Samuelvanbladel@gmail.com
+- 📫 How to reach me contact@auraviva.shop

 <!---
 SamuelVanBladel/SamuelVanBladel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.